RoySegall/gizra.com/src/_posts/2017-02-27-what-you-see-from-here-you-can’t-see-from-there.md

 title: "What you see from here, you can’t see from there"
 tags:
   - The Gizra Way
-permalink: "/content/what-you-see-from-here-you-can’t-see-from-there/"
+permalink: "/content/what-you-see-from-here-you-cant-see-from-there/"
 layout: post
-image: /assets/images/posts/what-you-see-from-here/cut-the-darkness.jpg
+image: /assets/images/posts/what-you-see-from-here/thumb.jpg
 author: DavidBronfen
 description: "A few days ago I took part in an experience that is rather rare in most workplaces."
 ---

+{% include setup %}

 ## What you see from here, you can’t see from there: